wemrysi/quasar/README.md

 If the mount's key is "module" then the mount represents a "virtual" directory which contains a collection of SQL Statements.
 The Quasar Filesystem surfaces each SQL function definition as a file despite the fact that it is not possible to read from that file.
 Instead one needs to use the `invoke` endpoint in order to pass arguments to a particular function and get the result.

-A module function can be thought of a parameterized view, i.e. a view with "holes" that can be filled dynamically.
+A module function can be thought of as a parameterized view, i.e. a view with "holes" that can be filled dynamically.

-The value of a module mount is simply the SQL string which will be parsed into a collection of SQL Statements.
+The value of a module mount is simply the SQL string which will be parsed into a list of SQL Statements.

 To create a new module one would send a json blob similar to this one to the mount endpoint:

 ```json
 { "module": "CREATE FUNCTION ARRAY_LENGTH(:foo) BEGIN COUNT(:foo[_]) END; CREATE FUNCTION USER_DATA(:user_id) BEGIN SELECT * FROM `/root/path/data/` WHERE user_id = :user_id END" }
 ```

+See [SQL² reference](http://quasar-analytics.org/docs/sqlreference/) for more info on SQL².

 Similar to views, modules can be mounted at any directory path.
 If a module's path is nested inside the path of a database mount, it will appear alongside the other directory and files in the database.
 A module will "shadow" any actual directory that would otherwise be mapped to the same path.
 Any attempt to write data to a module will result in an error.